- Main Line: (617) 324-4744

 - Tim Brothers, Observatory Site Manager

-- Michael Person, PhD, Associate Director of Wallace Astrophysical Observatory
+- Michael Person, PhD, Director of Wallace Astrophysical Observatory

 Prof. Jim Elliot